wp-plugins/robo-gallery/readme.txt

 In our gallery we implemented few additional options which help you to add some text with HTML before/after gallery on your page.
 IN gallery settings you can find pre/post text fields where you can define some description text for the gallery.
 This gallery fields support HTML, so you can customize this text with HTML tags or css styles.

+= Is it possible to generate post with gallery inside it ? =

+In gallery settings we create separate section where you can find create new post button.
+After click on this button you'll see wizard form where you can select all additional parameters for the gallery new post.

 == Screenshots ==

 1. Gallery Demo 1